wAIfu-DEV/WebsocketCollabClient/README.md

 - **to**: Array of collab usernames to send the message to.
 If contains "all", will send to all collab partners.
 - **payload**: The contents of the message.
 - **payload.name**: Depends on message type.
 For "message": `payload.name` is the name of the AI vtuber.
 For "data": `payload.name` is the label of the data.
 - **payload.content**: Depends on message type.
-For "message": `payload?content` is the output of the LLM in string format.
+For "message": `payload.content` is the output of the LLM in string format.
 For "data": Undefined, can either be plain string or stringified JSON.